llemaitre19/jtsx/README.md

 When entering the `>` of an opening tag, the pending closing tag is automatically added right after the cursor if relevant (the function tries to guess if the closing addition is expected or not).

+Also, when inside an empty inline jsx element (typically right after automatic insertion of closing tag), pressing `ENTER` will insert 2 lines and let the cursor ready to insert children elements.

 ![Electricity](./examples/electricity.gif)

-This functionality can be desactivated by setting `jtsx-enable-jsx-electric-closing-element` to `nil`.
+These functionalities can be desactivated by setting `jtsx-enable-jsx-electric-closing-element` to `nil` and/or `jtsx-enable-electric-open-newline-between-jsx-element-tags` to `nil`.

 ℹ️ _Code completion is not part of `jtsx`.
 You can get it to work by using [Eglot](https://github.com/joaotavora/eglot) (built-in Emacs), or any other lsp package._